Properly Loading Your Speargun – Band Size, Load Assists, and More

 Load Assists

 Load assists are particularly helpful if you have had some type of shoulder injury or surgery.
 They are also beneficial for loading very long spearguns or roller spearguns.
-The idea is you can hook the load assist to the band’s wishbone and load the load assist to the spear notch.
+The idea behind them is that you can hook the load assist to the band’s wishbone and load the load assist to the spear notch.
 Then you can finish the band load with the band already partially loaded.